-Our study compares measured reflectance spectra of magpie barbules with the results of modelling with the FDTD method and classical multilayer modelling using effective medium theory.
-In the magpie feathers, the coloured barbules approximate slightly-bent thin plates, and thus in principle they will act as optical thin films.
-In general practice, however, the varying barbule thickness will obscure the thin film interference effects due to spectral smoothing (Figs. 1, S1).
+Our study compares measured reflectance spectra of magpie barbules with the results of modelling with the FDTD method and classical multi-layer modelling using effective medium theory.
+In the magpie feathers, the coloured barbules approximate slightly bent thin plates, and thus in principle will act as optical thin films.
+In general practice, however, the varying barbule thickness will obscure the thin film interference effects due to spectral smoothing (Fig. 1; Fig. S1).

 The barbules contain hollow melanosomes, which are closely packed into a few layers and organised into two stacks, each of which is located on the outer edges of the barbules.
-The feather brightness is proportional to the number of melanosome layers, and the colour crucially depends on the melanosome diameter and hollowness (Figs. 6, 7).
-Calculations of the reflectance as a function of the number of layers demonstrated that it is hardly useful to install more than 3 or 4 melanosome layers to achieve magnificent feather colours.
-Optical modelling further established that the first reflector stack is virtually exclusively responsible for the observed coloration.
-Why the barbules nevertheless have two stacks, located at the outer edges of the cells, may likely be the consequence of the cellular process of pulling the melanosomes together against the cell wall during the feather's development, before the barbule cell dies (as e.g. discussed in Shawkey et al., 2015).
+The feather brightness is proportional to the number of melanosome layers, and the colour crucially depends on the melanosome diameter and hollowness (Figs 6 and 7).
+Calculations of the reflectance as a function of the number of layers demonstrated that it is hardly useful to install more than three or four melanosome layers to achieve magnificent feather colours.
+Optical modelling further established that the first reflector stack is virtually exclusively responsible for the observed colouration.
+Why the barbules nevertheless have two stacks, located at the outer edges of the cells, may be the consequence of the cellular process of pulling the melanosomes together against the cell wall during the feather's development, before the barbule cell dies (e.g. as discussed in Shawkey et al., 2015).

-Recent TEM studies on black-billed magpie feathers revealed that the number of melanosome layers locally vary, corresponding with the local colour (Han et al., 2017).
-Furthermore, both optical and anatomical data indicated that the size and arrangement of the melanosomes is too irregular to treat the melanosome stack as an ideal photonic crystal (Figs. 2,3; Han et al., 2017).
-In our modelling we nevertheless used a regular melanosome packing in order to derive the refractive index profile (Fig. 4,5), applying an effective medium approach.
+Recent TEM studies on black-billed magpie feathers revealed that the number of melanosome layers vary locally, corresponding with the local colour (Han et al., 2017).
+Furthermore, both optical and anatomical data indicated that the size and arrangement of the melanosomes is too irregular to treat the melanosome stack as an ideal photonic crystal (Figs 2 and 3) (Han et al., 2017).
+In our modelling we nevertheless used a regular melanosome packing in order to derive the RI profile (Figs 4 and 5), applying an effective medium approach.
 The reflectance spectra thus obtained compared well with the spectra following from FDTD modelling.
-In real barbules, a much shallower refractive index profile than those used in the modelling can occur, indicating that the reflectance is strongly dependent on the degree of irregularity of the spatial arrangement of the melanosomes.
-This will however not seriously affect the wavelength range of the reflectance spectra, but it will reduce their magnitude (for a related analysis of the effect of melanosome disorder in mallard barbules see Stavenga et al., 2017).
-The experimentally obtained reflectance spectra (Fig. 1, 8B) have a distinctly lower amplitude than the modelled ones (Figs. 5, 6, 8A), which is because of the spatial spread of the reflected light and hence mostly due to the experimental conditions.
-The measured spectra noticeably differ from the modelled spectra in the long-wavelength range.
-The latter will be the result from light scattering in the lower feather parts, because melanin absorption rapidly decreases with increasing wavelength, and thus long-wavelength scattered light will be progressively less absorbed by the melanin of the feathers, resulting in a rising reflectance with increasing wavelength (e.g. Fig. S3), which however occurs beyond the spectral range of the bird's vision.
+In real barbules, a much shallower RI profile than those used in the modelling can occur, indicating that the reflectance is strongly dependent on the degree of irregularity of the spatial arrangement of the melanosomes.
+This will not seriously affect the wavelength range of the reflectance spectra, however, but will reduce their magnitude (for a related analysis of the effect of melanosome disorder in mallard barbules, see Stavenga et al., 2017).
+The experimentally obtained reflectance spectra (Figs 1 and 8B) have a distinctly lower amplitude than the modelled ones (Figs 5, 6 and 8A), which is because of the spatial spread of the reflected light and hence mostly due to the experimental conditions.
+The measured spectra noticeably differ from the modelled spectra in the longwavelength range.
+The latter will be the result of light scattering in the lower feather parts, because melanin absorption rapidly decreases with increasing wavelength, and thus long-wavelength scattered light will be progressively less absorbed by the melanin of the feathers, resulting in a rising reflectance with increasing wavelength (e.g. Fig. S3), which however occurs beyond the spectral range of the bird's vision.